 - Benchmark the performance of surgeons so you can identify opportunities for improvement.

 - Capture the real reason patients seek care: to improve their symptoms.

 - Deliver actionable data to measure clinical performance and patient improvement.

 - Demonstrate the quality of a care a patient received in terms of effectiveness and a patient’s subjective sense of well-being.

 - Help you increase your quality score in Medicare’s CJR or other bundled payment models.

 - Offer insight into treatment, care providers, and institutional success over time.

 - Provide actionable data to inform clinical decision-making.

-- Find out whether patients are satisfied with their care.
+- Ultimately, find out whether patients are satisfied with their care.